 In all the cold regions of Europe we find wine recipes (or sometimes cider or beer) flavored with spices and served hot.
 There would be no Christmas market without a stand that serves mulled wine, in England as well as in Germany and France, but there are variants in Italy, Scandinavian countries, and Eastern Europe.
 Almost all recipes include cinnamon, star anise, cloves and nutmeg, and you can also find ginger, bay leaf, cardamom and vanilla.
 Orange peel or other citrus fruit is also very often used.

 Sharena Sol (Bulgaria)

 Sharena soil is a "colored salt" widely used a Bulgaria.
 In this country, where the seasonings in each table are salt, paprika, and savory, sharena sol is a mixture of three sprinkled on cheeses, breads, vegetables, potatoes, and in general on a large number of dishes.
-As with most blends, sharena sol has so many variations for each region and even family, but between the ingredients that add to the base trio there may be fenugreek leaves, thyme, caraway and toasted corn. and ground.
+As with most blends, sharena sol has so many variations for each region and even family, but between the ingredients that add to the base trio there may be fenugreek leaves, thyme, caraway and toasted and ground corn.

 Speculoos Spice Mix (Belgium and Netherlands)

 According to the tradition speculoos cookies were the reward for the wise children on December 6, day of the Saint Nicholas (saint protector of children).
 According to the traditional recipe of the house Dandoy (that makes biscuits in Brussels since 1826) speculoos are made with flour, butter, brown sugar, salt, baking soda, cinnamon and a pinch of cloves.
 Other recipes include in the spice mixture also nutmeg, ginger, anise and pepper, but whatever the recipe it is cinnamon (or cassia) that plays the biggest role.
 A similar mixture is the one used for gingerbread (in which star anise and cardamom are often included)